ciphergoth/sansreplace/README.md

 Random | k | Dictionary | Selby Fisher-Yates | [Python](python/selby_fy.py) | [C++](cpp/selby_fy.cpp)
 none | k | Set | Floyd's F2 | [Python](python/floydf2.py) | [C++](cpp/floydf2.cpp)

+On my machine, in C++, Fisher-Yates is the only algorithm using an auxiliary data  structure that ever does better than one which doesn't; see [these preliminary results](cpp/results).

 This is not an officially supported Google product.